phuProjects/Personal-Portfolio/README.md

 - Tools: Git

 ## Contact Me
-Feel free to reach out to me via [Email](phu3262006@gmail.com) or connect with me on [www.linkedin.com/in/phu-le-7a5260281.
+Feel free to reach out to me via Email @ phu3262006@gmail.com or connect with me on [www.linkedin.com/in/phu-le-7a5260281.

 ## License
 This project is licensed under the MIT License.